 All pets are at risk of developing dental problems.
 Once a pet displays any of the warning signs below, serious periodontal disease may be present.
-Please don’t wait for these signs to appear; we recommend you schedule regular examinations and yearly cleanings by your veterinarian to prevent pain, tooth loss and systemic disease.
+Regular examinations and yearly cleanings by your veterinarian can prevent pain, tooth loss and systemic disease.
 Below are some of the warning signs to indicate that your pet may be suffering from periodontal disease:

 - Halitosis (bad breath)

 - Abnormal drooling

 - Going to the food bowl but not eating

 More than 85% of cats and dogs over four years old suffer from periodontal disease, a condition in which bacteria attacks the soft gum tissue.
 As bacteria multiply on the tooth surface, they form a coating called plaque.
 The bacteria forming the plaque produces toxins which irritate the gums.
 In time, the plaque mineralizes and hardens, becoming what is called calculus, or tartar.
 This irritates the gums making them tender, red and swollen.